dougeby/IntuneDocs/InTuneDocs/DeployUse/mac-os-x-policy-settings-in-microsoft-intune.md

 |**Minutes of inactivity before screensaver activates**|Specify the length of time that the computer must be idle before the screensaver is activated.|

 ### Settings for compliant and noncompliant apps
-In the **Compliant &amp; Noncompliant Apps list for Mac OS X**, enable **Managed settings for devices**, and then specify a list of compliant or noncompliant apps by using the following information:
+In the **Compliant &amp; Noncompliant Apps list for Mac OS X**, enable **Managed settings for devices**, and then specify a list of compliant or noncompliant apps by using the following information.

 > [!NOTE]
 > A single policy can contain only a list of compliant apps or a list of noncompliant apps.
 You cannot specify both in the same policy.